unixpariah/m0x/README.md

+## What is m0x?

-# m0x - extremely lightweight, BLAZINGLY FAST wallet for evm based distributed networks
+m0x is a extremely lightweight and fast crypto wallet for evm based distributed networks